 Connect with others to prevent prolonged periods of isolation (over the phone, through video, or online groups).
 If you're feeling alone or know someone who is, reach out.

 Find ways of unplugging from the news.
 Try not to read or watch it for hours on end, especially if the media are reporting about distressing events.
 Some news may sound alarmist because "panic sells".
 These stories and images will trigger anxiety and impact your well-being and sense of hope.
 Consider muting social media posts on the topic.
-Watch out for misinformation (be equally critical of mainstream and alternate theories).
+Watch out for misinformation (be equally critical of alternate and mainstream theories).
 Consume the news for quick and important updates from reliable sources a couple times a day.
 This will be sufficient.
 Limit discussing topics related to COVID-19.
 Spend the rest of your time on things that are uplifting (and within your control).

 Listen to energizing, instrumental, or natural sounding music.
 Be careful with songs that have harsh or depressing lyrics.
 Express your emotions through dance and movement.
 Sing.
 Explore any form of art.
 Write in a journal.
 Share laughter or a smile.
 Watch a lighthearted movie or documentary about overcoming the odds.
 Read inspirational quotations ("When surrounded by darkness... become a source of light...").

 Feelings will fluctuate from one extreme to another.
 It is normal to experience "negative" emotions and it's okay to let them be.
 A relaxing practice may help to reduce their intensity.